biostatpzeng/pingzeng/publications/methodpaper.md

 + *The research is supported in part by NFSC and other fundings from Chinese Government.*
 :blush:
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
++ A mediation analysis perspective for transcriptome-wide association studies
++ A composite null hypothesis testing perspective of gene-based statistical colocalization analysis for complex traits
++ A trans-ethnic hierarchical integrative model of association studies for complex traits in minority populations with summary statistics
++ Increasing association power for complex traits in African population by integrating European genetic information
++ Improved statistical power of association mapping for complex traits in minority populations by hierarchically leveraging trans-ethnic evidence
 + Sex similarity and diversity of associated genetic loci for complex traits and diseases
 + Similarity and diversity of associated genetic loci for complex traits between European and African populations
 + Identifying common genetic foundation between East Asian and European populations for 38 complex traits with GWAS summary statistics